learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

-# What's Really Going on With Arrays and Objects in JavaScript?
+# Arrays and Objects - What is Really Going On?

 ## Learning Goals